Svenstrup (manor house): Church and Crown land

 Svenstrup is first mentioned in the 13th century when it belonged to a widow named Ingerd Sunesen.
 In the Middle Ages, Svenstrup was a farm under Antvorskov Abbey.
 In 1454, it was ceded to Roskilde Biscopic in exchange for other land.
 In 1623, Bishop Lauge Urne sided with Dyke Frederick in the conflict with Christian II.
 Shortly thereafter, Svenstrup was looted and burnt down by Niels Pedersen Halveg, one of the king's loyal men.

 After the Reformation in 1536, Svenstrup was confiscated by the crown and managed as a fief until 1666.
 Lensmen included Peder Basse (1615-18), Frederik Reedtz (1619-22) and Frederik Banner (1658-).
 The former fief was administrated by Johan Christoph von Körbitz in 1662 to 1666..

 Frederick II used it as a hunting lodge from 1577.
 A new main building with lavish interiors was completed in 1584 but he died in 1588.

-Svane family
+Svane and Oertz families

 In 1666, Frederik III (1609–1670) gave Svenstrup to Hans Svane, an arch bishop, who had supported the king in the introduction of the absolutism in 1660.
 Svane was also appointed to Supreme Court justice and member of statskollegiet.
 The estate, then one of the largest in the country, was granted status as a birk from 1678.
 Hans Svane died later that year but his widow Marie Fuiren kept the estate until 1687.